-- 3.1.1 Consider the appropriateness of the gift or hospitality being given or received, having due regard to the limits and the business purpose of the gift or hospitality.
-Once you are content that the gift or hospitality to be given or received is appropriate you must get prior approval from your line manager; - 3.1.2 If the gift or hospitality is above the country registration thresholds, register it on the gifts and hospitality system in advance.
+3.1.1 Consider the appropriateness of the gift or hospitality being given or received, having due regard to the limits and the business purpose of the gift or hospitality.
+Once you are content that the gift or hospitality to be given or received is appropriate you must get prior approval from your line manager;

+- 3.1.2 If the gift or hospitality is above the country registration thresholds, register it on the gifts and hospitality system in advance.
 The current registration thresholds for the UK are £25 for gifts and £100 for hospitality for the private sector and £15 for gifts and £25 for hospitality for public officials.
 These thresholds vary by country so please check your local thresholds; - 3.1.3 When completing the registration, do this honestly and accurately, making sure that you cover the total (or estimated) cost of any gifts or hospitality provided or received.
-Please note that you must include all elements of any hospitality, for example, drinks and a meal prior to a sporting or cultural event must be recorded as one event with the total (or estimated) cost declared; - 3.1.4 Wait for the registration to be formally approved before proceeding with offering or receiving gifts or hospitality.
+Please note that you must include all elements of any hospitality, for example, drinks and a meal prior to a sporting or cultural event must be recorded as one event with the total (or estimated) cost declared.
+We should always try to avoid offering travel or accommodation as part of the hospitality however if travel and accommodation are to be offered the value of these must always be included in the total value offered to the recipient; - 3.1.4 Have a completed registration before proceeding with offering or receiving gifts or hospitality.
 In most instances, the approval will be immediate but certain risk factors will require a manual review by the Ethics and Compliance team.
 In particular, high value gifts or hospitality or gifts or hospitality being provided to a public official (including an employee of a state-owned company) will require the approval of the Group Director of Ethics and Compliance (or their delegate) so please allow sufficient time for proper review by this team (at least 72 hours) in case external checks are required; - 3.1.5 Where the gift or hospitality is part of a marketing or sponsored event, register your guest's hospitality on the gifts and hospitality system in advance.
 Marketing and Brand teams will require the gifts and hospitality registration number and, where required, evidence of approval from the Ethics and Compliance from you before providing event tickets; - 3.1.6 Register unexpected gifts and hospitality which you've received and accepted as soon as possible after the event if it is above the registration thresholds; - 3.1.7 Register the details for transparency of any declined hospitality or gift if it exceeds £500 in value, or you have concern about the offer in the context of an existing or potential business relationship; - 3.1.8 Register all speaker opportunity requests, charitable and community donations on the gifts and hospitality system using the appropriate form; - 3.1.9 Use the gifts and hospitality system to register any events where a US government official is present; and - 3.1.10 Gain approval from both Ethics and Compliance and your CFU Finance Team for any sales incentives for third parties (i.e. non-BT people).